Takes 20-30 minutes to cook (after 40 mins marinating chicken)

 Pour lime juice over chicken.

-Slice peppers (to taste) and mix into chicken.
+Slice serrano or jalapeno peppers (to taste) and mix into chicken.

 Pour hot sauce over chicken (more to taste) and mix well.